SetKu/Ztils/README.md

 This framework is not intended for widespread use and is just a collection of utilities that I utilize in projects.
 I have not created every solution in this collection, and I have done my best to give proper credit where it is due.
 However, I may have accidentally missed a solution just given the pure quantity of information and sources one uses when developing.

 Go nuts! 😀

+## Installation

+To install, simply add the repository URL as a package URL using the Swift Package Manager for your project.
+It should then pull down the source code automatically and expose it as a module to your project.